Sinusoidal Initialization, Time for a New Start: Limitations and Societal Impact

 Finally, although we have a clear theoretical understanding of how \textit{Sinusoidal} initialization guarantees the absence of \textit{skewed} neurons in \acp{mlp} regardless of depth, and unlike traditional stochastic methods, further research is needed to fully characterize this behavior across a broader range of architectures.
 In particular, establishing a general theoretical framework that ensures the absence of \textit{skewed} neurons in all established architectures remains an open and promising direction for future work.

 Regarding the societal impact, the proposed \textit{Sinusoidal} initialization enables faster convergence during training, reducing the number of epochs required to reach target performance.
-This directly translates into lower computational demands, which in turn reduces both the economic cost and the environmental footprint of training deep neural networks.
+This directly translates into lower computational demands, which in turn reduces both the economic cost and the environmental footprint of training \acp{dnn}.

 Given that a substantial portion of the energy consumed in large-scale machine learning pipelines originates from high-performance computing centers, many of which still rely on carbon-emitting energy sources, the adoption of more efficient initialization strategies could contribute to a reduction in overall CO\textsubscript{2} emissions.
 While the exact magnitude of this impact depends on deployment scale and infrastructure specifics, our results highlight a concrete opportunity to align algorithmic efficiency with broader sustainability goals.